opteron-coin/opteron/doc/README.md

-Astralcoin Core
+opteroncoin Core
 ==============

 Setup
 ---------------------
-Astralcoin Core is the original Astralcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Astralcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+opteroncoin Core is the original opteroncoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of opteroncoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Astralcoin Core and wallet, visit the [GitHub release page](https://github.com/AstralProject/Astralcoin/releases).
+To download compiled binaries of the opteroncoin Core and wallet, visit the [GitHub release page](https://github.com/opteronProject/opteroncoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Astralcoin on your native platform.
+The following are some helpful notes on how to run opteroncoin on your native platform.

 ### Linux